swarnim921/upi-backend/docs/manual/USER_MANUAL.md

 ## 3. How to Login
 Once you have an account, you can log in.

+### Option A: Email & Password
 1. Enter your **Email**.
 2. Enter your **Password**.
 3. Click **"Login"**.

+### Option B: Login with Google
+1. Click the **"Sign in with Google"** button.
+2. Select your Google account.
+3. You will be logged in automatically!

 4. You will see your Dashboard with your current balance.

 ---